 • Mamas (and daddys) trying to balance nurturing little ones with self care

-• Anyone longing discover or reclaim their creative pulse (amidst the overwhelm and distractions and responsibilities in their daily life)
+• Anyone longing discover or reclaim their creative pulse (amidst the overwhelm, distractions and responsibilities of daily life)

 • Anyone with the inklings of dream or creative project or bold undertaking